 Two (one per side) if coloured amber.

-The device(s) shall be type-approved according to the 02 or subsequent series of amendments to UN Regulation No. 7, or to the 00 or subsequent series of amendments to UN Regulations Nos.
+The device(s) shall be type-approved according to the 02 or subsequent series of amendments to UN Regulation No. 7, or to the 00 or subsequent series of amendments to UN Regulation Nos.
 50 or 148.”

 Paragraph 6.7.1., amend to read: